 By Glen Prevost, Special to The News

-The Dundas EcoPark will include the north and south shores of Cootes Paradise, a provincially significant wetland and part of the Niagara Escarpment, a UNESCO World Biosphere reserve.
+Sichler sees the proposed Dundas EcoPark as a way to meet this need.
+At 3,325 acres, the park would form the western part of the Cootes to Escarpment Park System and be a large wild space very close to the city.
+It will include the north and south shores of Cootes Paradise, a provincially significant wetland, and part of the Niagara Escarpment, a UNESCO World Biosphere reserve.

-The Hamilton Conservation Foundation is heading up a $5-million fundraising campaign to help acquire significant natural lands within the Dundas EcoPark.
+The Hamilton Conservation Foundation is heading up a $5-million fundraising campaign to help acquire significant natural lands within the Dundas EcoPark, the largest in their history.